This article gives an overview of what pop-ups are, and the different options for publishing them. Throughout this guide, we'll cover:

 - The three types of pop-ups we offer

-- The difference between pop-ups and Lead Pages
+- The difference between pop-ups and landing pages

 What are pop-ups?

 Our pop-ups are opt-in forms that can be triggered automatically, by time or action, or manually, by a user clicking an image, button, or link.
-They can be standalone elements (such as on your website) or part of a Lead Page.
+They can be standalone elements (such as on your website) or part of a page.

 3 types of pop-ups

 Each type of pop-up is triggered by a unique set of conditions.
 You can publish a pop-up as any of these three types:

 Standard pop-ups are triggered by clicking on a link, image or button.
 In other words, a standard pop-up is triggered manually by a visitor.